 Successes

-Drew Pisarra was part of the inaugural session of the writers summer residency program c/o Foundlings Press for ArtPark (2023).
+Drew Pisarra was part of the inaugural session of ArtPark's writers summer residency program c/o Foundlings Press (2023).

-Drew Pisarra was awarded a Creative Engagement Grant from the Lower Manhattan Cultural Council (LMCC) for the staged radio play Price in Purgatory (2023).
+Drew Pisarra was awarded a Creative Engagement Grant from the Lower Manhattan Cultural Council (LMCC) for the "live" radio play Price in Purgatory (2023).

 Drew Pisarra was the first prize grant winner in the Words category for Curious Elixirs: Curious Creators (2021).